mvolkmann/blog/src/swift.md

 }
 ```

-TODO: Finish this section!
+TODO: Add more detail?

 ## HTTP

-Sending HTTP requests and processing HTTP responses is fairly tedious.
+Sending HTTP requests and processing HTTP responses in Swift is fairly tedious.
 Using the new `async` and `await` keywords
 and creating some utility functions makes this easier.

 The following example demonstrates sending
 HTTP DELETE, GET, POST, and PUT requests.

-Utility functions for sending HTTP requests
+Utility functions for sending HTTP requests below
-are defined in `HttpUtil.swift` which follows.
+are defined in the file `HttpUtil.swift`.

 ```swift
 import Foundation